ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_vecadd/README.md

 Note: every pair of input data is processed by 2 multiplications and 1 addition.
 For a real type, a multiplication/addition is simply a MUL/ADD operation.
 For a complex type, multiplying two complex numbers requires 4 MUL and 2 ADD operations, and adding two complex numbers requires 2 ADD operations.

-Obviously, the arithmetic intensity is less than 1, so `reconfigurable_vecadd`'s machine peak throughput is limited by the FPGA DRAM bandwidth.
+Obviously, the arithmetic intensity is very small (the maximal value is only 14/12=1.17), so `reconfigurable_vecadd`'s machine peak throughput is limited by the FPGA DRAM bandwidth.
 Thus the theoretical peak performance = FPGA DRAM bandwidth * Arithmetic intensity.
 The maximum bandwidth is 34.1 GB/s and 76.8 GB/s for A10 and S10, respectively, so for different data types, their peak throughputs are as follows:

 |         |  Peak performance on A10 (GFLOPS) | Peak performance on S10 (GFLOPS) |Note: precision of the ops|